-The direction of the largest difference in the transition density for a certain transition is calculated by integration over the entire transition density using (1.4) and results in a vector \vec{M} , which is the transition dipole moment.
-The highest probability that light excites electrons in a molecule is observed when its oscillating electric field the oscillating electric field component of light (polarization vector) in relation to the direction of the transition dipole moment and the corresponding transition density for a $\phi_f \leftrightarrow \phi_h$ transition in anthracene.
-The probability that photons of correct energy can induce this transition is the highest when the polarization vector is parallel to the transition dipole moment.
-Figure created using VMD (see Bibliography for details).

-component, that is its polarization vector, is exactly parallel with the transition dipole moment for the corresponding transition (Figure 1.8).
-Since the wave functions oscillate, the signs of the orbitals in Figure 1.7 are arbitrary.
-As a result, the direction of the transition dipole moment vector is also arbitrary (indicated by the double arrow in Figures 1.7 and 1.8).
+The direction of the largest difference in the transition density for a certain transition is calculated by integration over the entire transition density using (1.4) and results in a vector $\vec{M}$ , which is the transition dipole moment.
+The highest probability that light excites electrons in a molecule is observed when its oscillating electricfield component, that is its polarization vector, is exactly parallel with the transition dipole moment for the corresponding transition (Figure 1.9).
+Since the wave functions oscillate, the signs of the orbitals in Figure 1.8 are arbitrary.
+As a result, it is also arbitrary whether the transition dipole moment vector points in one or the other direction (indicated by the double arrow in Figures 1.8 and 1.9).